pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

     PFLANZE::Node::constructors->import;

-This imports the `Node` and `Node_` functions, which are nicer to use and read constructors for the class (`Node` takes positional parameters, `Node_` keyword => value pairs).
+This imports the `Node` and `Node_` functions, which are nicer to use and read constructors for the class: `Node($a, $b, $c)` is the same as `PFLANZE::Node->new($a, $b, $c)`, `Node_(value=> $b, right=> $c)` is the same as `PFLANZE::Node->new(undef, $b, $c)`.
 Functional languages generally follow a convention of using uppercase initials for constructors (and for type names), and lowercase initials for everything else, which makes it unambiguous which function calls are to constructors.
+Perl doesn't enforce that but I'm generally following the same pattern.
+In functional programming languages, constructors really only allocate the space for the instance and directly embed the arguments in it, and `FP::Struct` is no different.
+To do any other computation (than calling the predicate functions to verify the acceptability of the values) before constructing the instance, you write a function/procedure with a different name (with a lowercase initial), that does the computation and then calls the instance constructor at the end.

-Perl doesn't enforce that but I'm generally following the same.
-It's nice to have `Node` as a function instead of having to write `new Node` since the former can be passed as a reference easily, as in something like `->map(\&Node)` (as can be seen further down in the script, and yes, the `map` method here passes 3 arguments to the function, and should probably be named something else).
+One nice benefit of having constructors like `Node` as a function is that they can be passed as a reference easily, as in something like `->map(\&Node)` (as can be seen further down—BTW yes, the `map` method here passes 3 arguments to the function, which is unusual, and should probably have a different name).

 The algorithm is simple in that from each node's value, the sum of all the nodes' values has to be subtracted.
 Thus first walk over the tree